Postmortem on the Simple In/Out Outage of September 1, 2023

 What can I do?

 No action is required unless using Microsoft Teams presence integration.
-Those users will need to reconnect their integrations here.
+Those users must reconnect their integrations here.
 Microsoft requires we contact them every 45 minutes concerning every Teams presence integration, so a persistent outage translates to Microsoft canceling all access.

 What are we doing to stop this from happening again?

 First, we have fixed the false positive check that caused us to react poorly.